 The LCD has a 4-wire resistive touch screen glued onto it.
 You can use this for detecting finger-presses, stylus', etc. Normally, you'll need 4 pins to talk to the touch panel but we decided to go all snazzy and put a dedicated touch screen driver onto the shield.
 The driver shares the SPI pins with the TFT and SD card, so only one extra pin is needed.
 This allows you to query the controller when you're ready to read touchscreen data, and saves 3 pins.

 To control the touchscreen you'll need one more library - the STMPE610 controller library which does all the low level chatting with the STMPE610 driver chip.
-Click below to download and then install it as before.
+Use the library manager to install the Adafruit STMPE610 library

 Touchscreen Paint Demo